rimantasrickus/plentymarkets-merchant-gateway/meta/documents/user_guide_en.md

 Private key is required for transactions on heidelpay server.

 The first letter of the keys determine the environment the plugin communicates with:
-* `s` enables testing against the sandbox environment (no money is transferred).
+* `s` identifies the key for the sandbox environment (no money is transferred).
-* `p` enables production mode in which actual transactions take place and money is transferred.
+* `p` identifies the key for production mode in which actual transactions take place and money is transferred.

 > When you press the `Save` button the plugin registers heidelpay webhooks with the provided keys.
 > These webhooks are used to synchronize the payments between Plentymarkets and heidelpay